pappasam/papercolor-theme-slim/README.md

 **Note:** if your terminal background differs too much from [#1c1c1c](https://www.color-hex.com/color/1c1c1c) when using `background=dark`, or [#eeeeee](https://www.color-hex.com/color/eeeeee) when using `background=light`, PaperColorSlim may not contrast well with your terminal's background.
 In this case, you will need to do one of the following:

-1. Use the PaperColorSlim-provided background colors (eg, don't put the above in your `vimrc`)
+1. Use the PaperColorSlim-provided background colors (e.g., don't put the above in your `vimrc`)
 2. Perform further customization, tweaking `guifg` and `guibg` colors where necessary
 3. Use a different Vim `colorscheme` that better-supports your background preferences